Do you have something

 Look for track and gait patterns, these will tell you how the animal walked.

+There are four gaits that the animals use - making them either waddlers, walkers, bounders or gallopers.
+A good example of waddlers are wide bodied, slow moving animals such as bears, beavers and raccoons.
+Walkers are animals such as deer, moose, dogs and cats.
+Bounders include weasels, mink and fishers.
+Gallopers include mice, squirrels, and hares.
+Turkeys, grouse and crows are also walkers and their tracks look distinctively "bird-like".
 Of course, an animal will make a different pattern if they are running after or from another animal.
 The size of the tracks will give you a clue to the size of the animal.
 The distance between tracks will give you a clue of how long the legs were.
 Look for tail drag.
 Is it a paw or hoof, how many toes does it have and does it have claws?
+The condition of the snow, whether it is heavy and wet, fluffy powder or hard packed ice can also effect how the tracks will appear.

 It's fun to put all the clues together and figure out "who goes there?"